 We developed an algorithm for the efficient calculation of good placements of relations in a shared nothing database cluster.
-Further on we have extended the Sequoia project (a continuation of the C-JDBC Project [CMZ04]) and realized a prototypical self-scaling cluster database system that makes use of this algorithm.
+Further on we have extended the Sequoia project (a continuation of the C-JDBC Project [2]) and realized a prototypical self-scaling cluster database system that makes use of this algorithm.

-The remainder of the paper is structured as follows.
-Section 2 gives an overview of the architecture of our system.
-In section 3 we explain the dynamic aspects of scaling and allocation used.
-The allocation algorithm is explained in detail in section 4 and performance evaluations in section 5.
-We discuss related work in section 6 before concluding in section 7.
+The remainder of the article is structured as follows.
+First we will give an overview of the architecture of our system.
+Then we explain the dynamic aspects of scaling and the allocation used.
+The allocation algorithm is explained in detail in the section Allocation Algorithm and performance evaluations in section Performance Evaluation.
+Finally we will discuss related work and conclude.